merthidayetoglu/HiCCL/misc/IPDPS25_rebuttal.md

 **Reviever 1**

-**Single step vs. multi step:**
+**Race condition in single step:**
-HiCCL allows composition of collective communications in multiple steps.
-Each step is composed of primitives, that should not write to the same output.
-We used race condition in the sense that each output must be updated by a single primitive.
+HiCCL allows composition of collective communications in multiple steps as explained in S3-C. Each step is composed of reduction and multicast primitives, that should not write to the same output.
+In other words, each output element must be updated by a single primitive.

 **Derived data types:**
-HiCCL can be used as a drop-in replacement for traditional data types, but it would require some additional engineering when it comes to derived data types.
+The data type is templatized, and passed when initializing a communicator as shown in Line 3 of Listing 3.
+Derived data types can be passed as a structure, and the reduction operation can be extended for the derived data type.
+In this extent, HiCCL can be used as a drop-in replacement for traditional data types, but it would require some additional engineering when it comes to derived data types.

 **Theoretical throughput:**
 Explained in IV b)... and why is it possible…